Wondering how much a new kitchen costs? From budget to bespoke we outline your potential spend in 2026

 Luxury kitchens tend to be bespoke.
 This type of kitchen is custom made to the exact dimensions of your space, allowing for the perfect fit of cabinetry and a chance to make the very most of every available centimetre – in short, it will be tailored precisely to your needs.

-Bespoke kitchens are usually handmade, often in the UK, and from luxury materials.
+Bespoke kitchens are usually handmade, often in the UK, and from luxury materials, or even made as one unit, also known as in-frame kitchens.
 Discerning bespoke kitchen brands will use solid timber for carcasses and doors and the final results can include everything from the kitchen through to fully considered seating areas, entertainment zones and high-end kitchen appliances.

 So why do costs vary so much?
-Part of it can be down to the design of the cabinets as well as the materials used.
+As well as structural considerations, part of it can be down to the design of the cabinets as well as the materials used.

 "A simple shaker style cabinet is quicker and easier to make than a cabinet that includes beading, or a more intricate design," explains Richard Davonport, founder and managing director of Davonport.